GitLeeRepo/ElectronicsNotes/CircuitSimulators.md

 ## Things to watch out for

 * If your result shows **negative current** where you are expecting **positive**, then you probably have the **component** positioned **backwards**.

+# CircuitSimulator

+* [CircuitSimulator Java App](https://www.falstad.com/circuit/) -- this is web based.
+I have an older executable jar file of this.
+The older local version is in the [repository](https://github.com/GitLeeRepo/ElectronicsNotes/tree/master/Electronics/Circuit%20Simulator)